 signal, set the Image signal parameter to

 color signals in both the Image From File and Video

 Viewer block dialog boxes.

 Note: The ability to output separate color signals is a legacy option.
 It is recommend that you use multidimensional signals to represent color data.

 If you are working with a block that only outputs multidimensional arrays, you can use the Selector block to separate the color planes.
-For an example of this process, see Measure an Angle Between Lines.
 If you are working with a block that only accepts multidimensional arrays, you can use the Matrix Concatenation block to create a multidimensional array.
 For an example of this process, see Find the Histogram of an Image.